f0uriest/GASTOp/docs/config_file_format.rst

 Properties Parsing
 ******************
 While parsing the config file, GASTOp will read the path to a file that contains the user-specified property information from a CSV file.
-The file exists by default as `properties.csv` with a few available material options:
+The file exists by default as :code:`properties.csv` with a few available material options:

 .. code-block::